makeyourownmaker/CambridgeTemperatureModel/README.md

 The data included start on 2008-08-01 when the weather station was moved to it's current [location](https://www.cl.cam.ac.uk/research/dtg/weather/map.html).

-Unfortunately, the data is quite noisy:
+Unfortunately, the data is quite noisy and usually have a couple of hundred missing observations every year.
+The following cleaning steps are performed:

  * The Digital Technology Group list [inaccuracies](https://www.cl.cam.ac.uk/research/dtg/weather/inaccuracies.html)